carpentries-incubator/statistical-inference-for-biology/_episodes/04-power-calculations.md

 ~~~
 {: .language-r}

 simulations.
-The simulation is as follows: we take a sample of size $N$ from both control and treatment groups, we perform a t-test comparing these two, and report if the p-value is less than `alpha` or not.
+The simulation is as follows: we take a sample of size *N* from both control and treatment groups, we perform a t-test comparing these two, and report if the p-value is less than `alpha` or not.
 We write a function that does this:

 ~~~
 reject <- function(N, alpha=0.05){
-   hf <- sample(hfPopulation,N)
+   hf <- sample(hfPopulation, N)
-   control <- sample(controlPopulation,N)
+   control <- sample(controlPopulation, N)
-   pval <- t.test(hf,control)$p.value
+   pval <- t.test(hf, control)$p.value
    pval < alpha
 }
 ~~~